-• 0.1 is not representable exactly

-what is it rounded to by the compiler ?
+- 0.1 is not representable exactly; what is it rounded to by the compiler ? - rounding errors; what is the rounding mode at runtime?

-• rounding errors

-what is the rounding mode

-February 9, 2018

 The two main parts of this course

 Semantics

 - allow to describe precisely the behavior of programs should account for execution order, initialization, scope... - allow to express the properties to verify several important families of properties: safety, liveness, security... - also important to transform and compile programs